-I am a research fellow at the department of Global Agricultural Science, the University of Tokyo.
-I received a PhD in Economics at the University of Calgary (Graduation November 2017), and an MS and a BS from the University of Tokyo.
+I am a Post-doctoral Research Associate at the School of Sustainability, Arizona State University.
+I received a PhD in Economics at the University of Calgary, and an MS and a BS from the University of Tokyo.
 Prior to starting the PhD program, I was receiving a Research Fellowship for Young Scientists from Japan Society for the Promotion of Science (JSPS).
-From Janurary 2018, I will start working as a post-doctoral associate at the Arizona State University School of Sustainability.

 Environmental and Resource economics, Health economics, Econometrics